null-open-security-community/study-group-cloud-security/README.md

 # Cloud Security Study Group
-This is the repository for the study notes for the topic of CLoud Security.
+This is the repository for the study notes for the topic of Cloud Security.

 ## Usage
 Create a branch, then create a new directory with your name and all your notes/study materials will be residing in there.<br>